- (206) 624-9410

 Tax Return Preparation: George works closely with the Amicus CPAs on a wide variety of federal and state tax returns.
 George has experience preparing and reviewing many tax returns, including Personal Income Tax Returns (Form 1040), Gift Tax Returns (Form 709), Estate Tax Returns (Form 706), Partnership Tax Returns (Form 1065), C-Corp Tax Returns (Form 1120), S-Corp Tax Returns (Form 1120-S), Estate and Trust Income Tax Returns (Form 1041), and many other tax returns including split-income returns, IRA returns, and charitable organization returns.
 George typically assists with a tax return that involves unique or complex transactions and issues.

 Estate Planning and Probate: George’s estate plan experience includes the preparation of wills, revocable and irrevocable trusts, and family limited liability companies, as well as lifetime gifting planning.
 In addition, George has helped administer several taxable estates.
 George places an emphasis on estate tax return preparation, including preparation of the Washington Estate Tax Return and the Federal Form 706 Tax Return.
-Estates valued in excess of approximately two million dollars are potentially subject to Washington Estate Tax, and estates valued in excess of approximately five million dollars are potentially subject to Federal Estate Tax.
+Estates valued in excess of approximately two million dollars are potentially subject to Washington Estate Tax, and estates valued in excess of approximately eleven million dollars are potentially subject to Federal Estate Tax.
 These taxes can add up quickly; therefore, planning is important to help reduce any such tax burden.

 Tax Controversy: George assists taxpayers with ongoing disputes before the IRS.
 George’s experience includes assisting taxpayers in audits, at appeals, before IRS Chief Counsel, and in IRS collections.
 George advocates on behalf of the client to reduce or eliminate tax liabilities to the extent possible.
 In addition, George assists clients with IRS collection issues such as filing Offers in Compromise and Installment Agreements, as well as requesting Currently Not Collectible Status.